yamin-shihab/study-notes/grade-8/science.md

     3. In a class three lever, the effort is exerted between the fulcrum and load.
 A greater force must be exerted to affect the load, but it can be done more quickly. (hockey sticks, biceps)
 + An inclined plane is a ramp or slope that reduces the force needed to be exerted to lift something.
 + In science, work (joules) is force (newtons) multiplied by distance (meters).
 (1.2 N of work on a brick for 6 m = 1.2(6) = 7.2 J)
     + The work done on a machine is called input work, and the work the machine does on the load is the output work.
-A machine's input work is always larger than its output work, because machines cannot be completely efficient (heat energy as a side effect).
+A machine's input work is always larger than its output work, because machines can't be completely efficient (heat energy as a side effect).
     + Machines make work easier by changing the size or direction of the force exerted on a machine, changing the distance as well.
 + The mechanical advantage of a machine is the comparison of the force applied on a machine to the force produced by a machine, so the smaller the effort force compared to the load, the greater the mechanical advantage.
 It is calculated by dividing the load force by the effort force. (a lever requiring an effort of 500 N that outputs 2500 N has a mechanical advantage of five)
     + A machine can also have a mechanical advantage less than one. (exerting a force of 736 N onto it as it outputs 81 N has a mechanical advantage of 0.11)